Symmachi–Nicomachi diptych: Provenance

 When the events of the French Revolution forced the closure of the monastery in 1790, the reliquary and its panels were temporarily lost.
 The Nicomachi wing was recovered in 1860 from a well, heavily damaged by fire, and the mostly intact Symmachi panel resurfaced in the hands of a collector not long after.
-They were subsequently acquired by the Musée de Cluny and the Victoria and Albert Museum respectively.
+They were subsequently acquired by the Musée de Cluny, Paris, and the Victoria and Albert Museum, London, respectively.

 Description

 The diptych was produced in Rome sometime between 388 and 401.
 The Nicomachi panel measures 29.9 × 12.6 cm, that of the Symmachi is 29.8 × 12.2 cm.
 Both wings depict female figures engaged in religious ritual before sacrificial altars.
 The Nicomachi tablet in Paris is the less well preserved of the pair, having been damaged in a fire.
 The ivory is fractured in several places, with some sections missing completely, together with high-relief areas such as the female figure's face, left hand and right arm.
 This figure stands before a round altar, holding two lit torches now partially missing.
 Cymbals hang from a pine tree overhead; both the tree and its hangings are attributes of the goddess Cybele and her consort Attis.

 The Symmachi leaf in the London diptych has an ivy-crowned woman sprinkling incense over the flames of a square altar, garlanded with oak wreaths.
 She is attended by a small figure holding a kantharos and a bowl of fruit.
 The oak garlands and overhead oak tree suggest the worship of Jupiter, while the ivy leaves recall the god Dionysus.
 The female figures have been variously interpreted as priestesses and as goddesses.

 The panels are believed to celebrate the alliance through marriage of two senatorial families, the Symmachi and Nicomachi.
 The most likely candidates are the daughter of Senator Quintus Aurelius Symmachus and Nicomachus Flavianus, the son of his colleague Virius Nicomachus Flavianus, although it has also been suggested that the panels may instead commemorate the marriage of Symmachus' son, Q. Fabius Memmius Symmachus with the granddaughter of the aforementioned colleague.
 Diptychs were often commissioned by leading Roman families to celebrate important events, most often the attainment of the consulship.
 The diptych form, at least originally, served as a pair of covers for wax writing tablets.

 The work as a whole has been interpreted as a study in nostalgia.
 Just as the majority of the Roman world had rejected polytheism in favor of Christianity, so too it left behind the techniques of proportion and perspective that characterised the art of its forebears.